 This section provides you with some rules and suggestions on how to prepare a SCORM package, reducing the risk of problems during the upload and the playback.
 SCORM packages must be compressed zip files and must include everything you need to deliver the course.

 - The platform does not accept SCORM packages including files with the following extensions: htaccess, phps, php5, php4, ph3, php, cgi, sh, shtml, asp, aspx, jsp, py, rb, pl.
 Remember to put the manifest file (opens in a new tab) (imsmanifest.xml) in the folder root level before zipping it.

 - The maximum file size is 1024 MB.

 - We strongly suggest not including more than 15000 files in your SCORM packages.

 - The platform only accepts SCORM packages using HTTPS.
 If you upload a package referencing an HTTP address, the browser will prevent users from playing the content in the platform.
 If this happens, check the browser console for error messages, as the Docebo interface does not provide an error message in these cases.

 - When uploading your SCORM package, make sure that, when users complete it, the SCORM package does not update the platform with the completion status multiple times.

 Select the Add Training Material button, then select SCORM from the dropdown menu.
-On the following page, press the Upload File button to choose the SCORM file from your device.
+On the following page, press the Upload File button to select the SCORM file from your device.

 If your SCORM package includes tests, configure the Score Calculation method by selecting whether the course score will be based on the last test taken by the user, or calculated as the sum or the average of the scores coming from all the tests in the package.
 Please note that: